Qiskit/qiskit/doc/quickstart.rst

 --------------------

 Python example programs can be found in the *examples* directory, and test scripts are located in *test*.
-The *qiskit* directory is the main module of the SDK.
+The *qiskit* directory is the main module of Terra.